All Episodes

 It took me five and a half years to get my master's degree, which is a long time.

-I had to get permission to go for that last half of a year because you are supposed to have gotten your degree by five years.
+I had to get permission to go for that last half of a year because you are supposed to have gotten your degree by five years, but they did give me permission because I just needed to take one more class.

 Okay.

-Well, I have to tell you when I first and like many people who go to a library school at first, you're thinking, oh, books and all that.
+Well, I have to tell you, when I first, and like many people who go to a library school at first, you're thinking, oh, books and all that.

-But it's it's these days it's mostly technology.
+But these days it's mostly technology.

-I took a class in young adult literature, uh, another elective, and then the one that I when I switched tracks part way through, uh, it was children's services in the public library.
+And then the one that I, when I switched tracks partway through, it was children's services in the public library.

-And that was probably the most important class I took because it it really related directly to what I do now.
+And that was probably the most important class I took because it really related directly to what I do now.

-Remember, you're the milkshake, here we go.
+Whenever you're the milkshake, here we go.

 Eventually, Karen figured out where her main interests were, and she headed down the path she's on now.

-Guys ready?
+Guys, ready?

-Oh my, two, three, four.
+One, two, three, four.

-No, now just to look backwards over your shoulder a little bit, the the years in which this is happening, and starting with your interest in 1990, going through 9-11 up to the current time.
+Now, just to look backwards over your shoulder a little bit, the years in which this is happening, and starting with your interest in 1990, going through 9-11 up to the current time, approximately, I've read 60% of newspaper jobs in the country went away.

 Yes.

-And so was that any part of your decision-making process that looking around and and thinking that this is not a growth opportunity here?
+And so was that any part of your decision-making process that looking around and thinking that this is not a growth opportunity here?

-It was starting to be as I as I was continuing through school, but more toward the end of it, because I guess I always felt that, well, I could get a job because of all the experience I had as a newspaper reporter.
+It was starting to be as I was continuing through school, but more toward the end of it, because I guess I always felt that, well, I could get a job because of all the experience I had as a newspaper reporter.

-But you know, it turned out that, you know, my job did go away.
+But, you know, it turned out that, you know, my job did go away.

 Circle time is a very different thing than story time.